 Homer, the famous poet of antiquity: Homer was one of the greatest early Greek poets.
 Legend has it that he was blind and recited his poems as he traveled from one place to another.
 For this reason, people say that he called himself a singer, as opposed to a writer.
 It is said that after his death on the island of Ios, others kept his work alive by reciting them wherever they traveled and eventually scribes wrote them down.

-Herodotus places the age of Homer about 400 years before his own time which would be about 850 B.C and that date has been accepted as the most probable by many scholars.
+Herodotus places the age of Homer about 400 years before his own time which would be about 850 BC; that date has been accepted as the most probable by many scholars.
 Almost all the legendary evidence points out that he was Greek, born in Asia Minor, modern Turkey.

-It probably will be a long time before anyone can actually solve the enigma of Homer.
-Even that, however, is not a given.
-But what we should be thankful for is the fact that his great epics have been passed down intact.
-Both Illiad and the Odyssey are considered as landmarks in human literature.
-The content, ideas, and style of his epics formed the foundation of the Greek education in the age of Socrates, Aristotle and Plato and have influenced works of Western literature, including those of William Shakespeare while also inspiring multitudes of readers over the centuries.
+After all, what we should focus on that we must be thankful for is the fact that his great epics have been passed down intact.
+Both the Illiad and the Odyssey are considered landmarks in human literature.
+The content, ideas, and style of his epics formed the foundation of Greek education in the age of Socrates, Plato and Aristotle and have influenced works of Western literature, including those of William Shakespeare while also inspiring multitudes of readers over the centuries.
 The sheer beauty and power of the imagery and the universality of the themes are commendable.